 The closest airports are Townsville and Proserpine.
 Remember you must not fly less than 24 hours after your last dive, so plan your itinerary accordingly.
 Magnetic Island near Townsville or Airlie Beach near Proserpine are great destinations for a day trip (or longer!) before flying out.

-Did you like this article?
+Did you like this article about diving the SS Yongala wreck?
 Spread the word and add it to your Pinterest board: